Rollovers have the highest injury rate of car accidents in Florida.

 Learn more about your rights by completing our free case review form today.

-How rollover accidents in Florida occur
+How rollover accidents occur

 There are many reasons why rollovers occur.
 Some of the most common reasons are: